safirasari/facial-expression-recognition/README.md

 ## Setup
-This Python project was made using Spyder, Anaconda Prompt and the virtual environment created in class named `comp472` For the scripts to run correctly, the datasets need to be in the same relative directory to the script as in this repository :
+This Python project was made using Spyder, Anaconda Prompt and the virtual environment created in class named `comp472` For the scripts to run correctly, the datasets need to be in the same relative directory to the script and the folders set up the same way as in this repository :
-    ```
-    project_directory/
-    ├─ datasets/
-    │  ├─ test/
-    │  │  ├─ angry/
-    │  │  ├─ happy/
-    │  │  ├─ focused/
-    │  │  ├─ neutral/
-    │  ├─ train/
-    │  │  ├─ angry/
-    │  │  ├─ happy/
-    │  │  ├─ neutral/
-    │  │  ├─ focused/
-    ```

 1. Activate the virtual environment:
    ```